-PROTECTING THE HOMELAND: NEW PERSPECTIVE
+PROTECTING THE HOMELAND: A DIVERGENT PERSPECTIVE

 OVERVIEW: STAYING AHEAD OF STRATEGIC THREATS

 For nation states in the 21st century, security is less about the risk of nuclear war and maintaining a deterrent, and more about non-kinetic threats to its citizens, its institutions, and the fabric of society.
 In place of bullets and bombs, the threats to a country’s day-to-day well-being are to do with cyber, the economy, the environment, health, and political security.
 The proliferation of these threats comes from a wider array of sources than just state actors such as hacktivists, cyber criminals, and terrorists using online means to achieve their aims.
 Even pandemics such as COVID-19 have created unprecedented challenges for our general sense of national security and our way of life.

 Just as the threats faced by nation states have changed, so the response mechanisms have also changed.
 Alongside conventional forces and - for some - nuclear strike capabilities, the world’s militaries are increasingly likely to have hybrid responses and tactics that involve online digital capabilities.